-Should an employee be identified as having behaved in an inappropriate manner that does not cause risk to a learner, a Low-Level Concern Form should be completed to alert the People and Talent Director of the concern.
+Should an employee be identified as having behaved in an inappropriate manner that does not cause risk to a learner, People and talent should be contacted immediately.

-If the People and Talent Director is unavailable, the Chief Operating Officer should be contacted in their place.
+If People and Talent are unavailable, the Chief Operating Officer should be contacted in their place.